Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example9/README.md

                         Error and BindingResult method parameter have to be immediately after @Valid annotated parameter in method
 * @SessionAttributes, SessionStatus - Allows to keep @ModelAttributes object between requests\
                                         SessionStatus allows to clear session variables once request is processed
+* UriComponentBuilder - used to build URLs relative to the current URL, change scheme from http to https, change query param etc